 - You want direct-response business.
 If you’re offering a product that online users can easily buy the moment they get into your website or if you’re managing an online store, PPC will work wonders for you.

-In SEM, paid search marketing should never been looked at as a stand-alone marketing technique, but rather one part of an overall integrated campaign.
+In SEM, paid search marketing should never be looked at as a stand-alone marketing technique, but rather one part of an overall integrated campaign.
 Paid search marketing may give you the kind of exposure and attention that you need quickly because the ads will be shown prominently on search page results but once you run out of money for the campaign, your ads will be removed and forgotten.
 Because of this, it is crucial that your SEM campaign is consists of both SEO and paid search marketing and that’s exactly what we offer here at Ignition Media.